digiltd/wordpress-snippets/new-site-setup/README.md

 I use BeanStalk so I don't feel too guilty using slightly more space than I need.

 More than once I have benefited from being able to revert back to an older version of a plugin (usually WooCommerce) when the update caused problems.

+Shock horror!!!
+I also version control my bower_components for similar reasons.
+I use the /bower_componants/library/file.css paths in my enqueues which I call conditionaly like a good boy.
+But when I deploy, those files don't exist because they are not in repo for BeanStalk to transfer to the server.

 # Installation